spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 point sources, but if used, can significantly improve the signal-to-noise ratio (SNR) for extracted spectra, at the cost of ignoring non-PSF structures.

+Alternately, crowded fields with multiple stars may benefit particularly from setting the ``fit_threshold`` and ``slope_limit`` parameters to zero in order to ensure proper modeling of both bright and faint stars.

 Propagate DQ, Error, and Variance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^